Jewish exodus from the Muslim world: Sudan

 The Jewish community in Sudan was concentrated in the capital Khartoum, and had been established in the late 19th century.
-At its peak between 1930 and 1950, the community had about 800 to 1,000 members, mainly Jews of Sephardi and Mizrahi backgrounds from North Africa, Syria, and Iraq, though some came from Europe in the 1930s.
+At its peak between 1930 and 1950, the community had about 800 to 1000 members, mainly Jews of Sephardi and Mizrahi backgrounds from North Africa, Syria, and Iraq, though some came from Europe in the 1930s.
 The community had constructed a synagogue a club at its peak.
 Between 1948 and 1956, some members of the community left the country.
 Following independence in 1956 hostility against the Jewish community began to grow, and from 1957 many Sudanese Jews began to leave for Israel, the United States, and Europe, particularly the UK and Switzerland.
 By the early 1960s the Sudanese Jewish community had been greatly depleted.

 In 1967, anti-semitic attacks began to appear in Sudanese newspapers following the Six-Day War, advocating the torture and murder of prominent Jewish community leaders, and there was a mass arrest of Jewish men.
 Jewish emigration intensified as a result.
 The last Jews of Sudan left the country in the early 1970s.
 About 500 Sudanese Jews went to Israel and the rest to Europe and the US.

 Bangladesh

 The Jewish population in East Bengal was 200 at the time of the Partition of India in 1947.
-They included a Baghdadi Jewish merchant community that settled in Dhaka during the 17th-century.
+They included a Baghdadi Jewish merchant community that settled in Dhaka during the 17th century.
 A prominent Jew in East Pakistan was Mordecai Cohen, who was a Bengali and English newsreader on East Pakistan Television.
 By the late 1960s, much of the Jewish community had left for Calcutta.

-Table of Jewish population since 1948
+Table of the Jewish population in Muslim countries

 In 1948, there were between 758,000 and 881,000 Jews (see table below) living in communities throughout the Arab world.
 Today, there are fewer than 8,600.
 In some Arab states, such as Libya, which was about 3% Jewish, the Jewish community no longer exists; in other Arab countries, only a few dozen to a few hundred Jews remain.